dumbykel-ai/swagwise-content-hub/content/clusters/the-truth-about-flattering-clothes.md

 ---
-title: "The Truth About "Flattering" Clothes"
+title: "The Truth About Flattering Clothes"
-description: ""Flattering" assumes your body needs fixing.
-Users who focus on preference instead report 8.2/10 satisfaction vs. 5.9/10 for "flattering"-focused.
-The shift exp"
+description: "Flattering assumes your body needs fixing.
+Users who focus on preference report higher satisfaction.
+The shift from flattering to preference changes everything."
 slug: "the-truth-about-flattering-clothes"
 date: "2025-01-12"
 author: "Swagwise Team"